Angel Haze: Career

 From 2009 to 2012, Wilson put out a number of mixtapes for free download on the Internet: New Moon, Altered Ego, King, and Voice.
 In July 2012, they released the free mixtape Reservation to critical acclaim, receiving an 88/100 score from Metacritic.
-The title Reservation is an homage to their Native American heritage.
+The title Reservation is an homage to their Cherokee heritage.
 Wilson was nominated for BBC the Sound of 2013 poll.

 In 2012, Wilson recounted their experience of being sexually assaulted as a child in "Cleaning Out My Closet," a song from the mixtape Classick that uses segments from Eminem's song of the same name.

 On August 28, 2013, Wilson released "Echelon (It's My Way)" as the lead single from the debut album Dirty Gold.
 The entire album was leaked on December 18, 2013, prior to scheduled March 2014 release.
 The album release date was advanced, and it appeared through Island Records and Republic Records on December 30, 2013, to positive reviews.
 It had low first-week sales of just over 500 copies.
 On September 14, 2015, Wilson released the mixtape Back to the Woods announcing that the project was just "something to share before a sophomore".
 In March 2017 Wilson released "Resurrection".